 Penalty for filing late

 If you file late, there is a late-filing or “failure to file” penalty.

-For an income tax return, the penalty (Income Tax Act section 162) is 5% of the balance owing as soon as you’re one day late, plus an additional 1% for each complete month you file late to a maximum of 12 months.
-So if you are over a year late, the penalty is 17%.
+For an income tax return, the penalty (Income Tax Act section 162) is 5% of the balance owing as soon as you’re one day late, plus an additional 1% for each complete month you file late, to a maximum of 12 months.
+So once you are over a year late, the penalty is 17%.
 (This penalty is doubled if the CRA sends you a demand to file a return, and you fail to file in two out of four consecutive years.)

 For a GST/HST return, the penalty (Excise Tax Act section 280.1) is 1% of the balance owing as soon as you’re one day late, plus an additional 0.25% for each complete month you file late, to a maximum of 12 months.
 So if you are over a year late, the penalty is 4%.

 Both of these penalties are non-deductible, so they must be paid out of after-tax income.